makerdao/community/governance/polls/Increase the ilk.hole Parameter for Several Collaterals - November 15, 2021.md

 ## Resources

-Unsure about the ilk.hole parameter and what you should take into account when voting?
+Unsure about the Local Liquidation Limit (`ilk.hole`) parameter and what you should take into account when voting?
 Check out the parameter documentation [here](https://makerdao.world/en/learn/governance/param-local-liquidation-limit/).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.